-However, if we are not supportive of merging audit and ethics, we could understand that audit and independence matters could be dealt within a single Board.
+However, we consider that audit and independence matters could appropriately be dealt within a single Board.

-Indeed, the value of an audit opinion primarily lies in the competence of the auditor and in its ability to conduct a proper audit in line with the auditing standards but it also lies in the independence of the auditor and one could expect someone who is very knowledgeable about audit to also be very knowledgeable about independence.
-Audit and independence could be considered as a whole.
+Indeed, the value of an audit opinion primarily lies in the competence of the auditor and in its ability to conduct a proper audit in line with the auditing standards but it also lies in the independence of the auditor and one could expect someone who is knowledgeable about audit to also be knowledgeable about independence.

 In that configuration, ethics would remain in a separate Board and be dealt with for all accountants whether they are in practice or in business.
-Only independence would be dealt with in the auditing standard Board.
+Only independence would be dealt within the audit and assurance standard Board.